tytydraco/yessleep/out/Lactose_Intolerance.md

 &#x200B;

-“No, please,” was all he had time to scream out before Ms.Weaver broke into his stall.
+“No, please,” was all he had time to scream out before Ms. Weaver broke into his stall.

 &#x200B;